-Mains Tickets - You will get a purple lanyard and ticket to wear around your neck.
+Mains Tickets - You will get a green lanyard and ticket to wear around your neck.
 Show this at the gate to each site to get in.
 At the sites that have a Taster Plate offering, you’ll present the lanyard to the pop up café/restaurant and they’ll clip your lanyard and provide you with your delicious Taster Plate.

-Deluxe Ticket - Turn up at the designated starting point for your bus and your tour guide will give you your green land yard and ticket.
+Deluxe Ticket - Turn up at the designated starting point for your bus and your tour guide will give you your purple land yard and ticket.
 At each of the Taster Plate sites you will present your lanyard to the pop up café/restaurant, where it will be clipped and you’ll be given your delicious Taster Plate.